jar398/cldiff/doc/method.md

 All outputs are driven off the merged hierarchy.

+[2020-08-04 TBD: only the diff report is ready right now.]

 ### Diff

 The output is an abridged version of the merged hierarchy in a human readable CSV form.